-The Family and Medical Leave Act ("FMLA") of 1993 generally applies to employers with 50 or more employees within a 75 mile radius.
+The Family and Medical Leave Act of 1993 ("FMLA") generally applies to employers with 50 or more employees within a 75 mile radius.
 FMLA also requires you to have worked a certain number of hours and months in order to be eligible.
 If you have questions about whether or how FMLA applies to you, you should contact the Plan Administrator for more details.
 Where applicable it provides certain rights and options relating to your health plan coverage.
 Generally, this law requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees.
 This family leave is allowed for the following reasons: incapacity due to pregnancy, prenatal medical care, or child birth; care for the employee's child after birth or placement for adoption or foster care; care for the employee's spouse, child or parent who has a serious health condition; or a serious health condition that makes the employee unable to perform the employee's job.

-FMLA was expanded for an eligible employee's parents or immediate family members being called to active military duty status or in active military duty in the following ways: (1) the events for triggering family leave now include "qualifying exigencies" of covered service members.
-(See your Employer for details.) and (2) eligible employees can take up to 26 weeks of job-protected leave in a single 12-month period care for covered service members with a serious injury or illness.
+FMLA was expanded for an eligible employee's parents or immediate family members being called to active military duty status or in active military duty in the following ways: (1) the events for triggering family leave now include "qualifying exigencies" of covered service members (refer to the Employer's FMLA leave policy and/or contact the Employer for details); and (2) eligible employees can take up to 26 weeks of job-protected leave in a single 12month period to care for covered service members with a serious injury or illness.